eschnou/node-o3-xml/README.md

-# A word on this fork

-The only purpose of this fork is to add a package.json descriptor such that this module can be bundled to my other applications with npm.

 # node-o3-xml

 This is a W3C-DOM XML Library for NodeJS with XPath and namespaces.
 It is implemented using the C based LibXML2 and the Ajax.org O3 component system.
 This is the only W3C-DOM standards based XML api for NodeJS we are aware of so your code should work in both the browser and nodejs.